BellerophonMobile/logberry/README.md

    "should not be a feature of the application-level logger."
 That's largely true for both services and applications, but a long-lived service does need to take management into account to some extent.
-   An example includes some mechanism to ensure output streams don't break when a daily log file is rotated out.
+   An example includes incorporating some mechanism to ensure output streams don't break when a daily log file is rotated out.

 More obvious or smaller points include: